PHP Constants Tutorial

 Other than the situations above, use define() for constant definition.

-We haven’t covered many of the topics we spoke about in this section of the tutorial series yet.
+We haven’t covered many of the topics we spoke about in this section of the course yet.
 Once we do cover these topics, it will become clearer.

 Summary: Points to remember